Ingenuity (helicopter): End of mission

 On 25 January 2024, NASA administrator Bill Nelson announced the end of the mission.
 Ingenuity's final location is at Airfield Chi (χ) within the area since nicknamed by the project team as the Valinor Hills – a reference to Valinor, the land of the immortals in author J.R.R.
 Tolkien's fantasy world of Middle-earth.

 Following a few final transmissions and a farewell message by the rotorcraft on 16 April 2024, the JPL team uploaded new software commands that direct the helicopter to continue collecting data well after its communications with the rover have ceased.
 Ingenuity will serve as a stationary platform, testing the performance of its solar panel, batteries, and other electronic equipment.
 In addition, the helicopter will take a picture of the surface with its color camera and collect temperature data from sensors placed throughout the rotorcraft and store it on board, such that in case of future retrieval by either a rover, aircraft or astronauts, the results will provide a long-term perspective on Martian weather patterns and dust movement, aiding the design of future rotorcraft.
 Engineers expect Ingenuity to store up to 20 years of daily data, if the craft is unhampered by the local conditions.
 Perseverance will continue exploration of Jezero crater, out of Ingenuitys radio range.

 Ingenuity's total flight path (in yellow) at the end of mission.
 Also shown is the track of the Perseverance rover up to that point.

-Follow-on missions and future work and conceptions
+Follow-on missions, future work and conceptions

 There are currently no plans to send Curiosity/Perseverance-class scientific laboratories to Mars, and funding for Martian projects is frozen to the level necessary to complete the Mars sample-return campaign.